babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 @ios-bot-babylon fastlane appcenter target:Babylon
 ```

-Or you can invoke any workflow defined in our CircleCI config with the following comment:
+Or you can invoke a workflow defined in our CircleCI config with the following comment:

 ```
 @ios-bot-babylon test_pr